What is Requirements Traceability Matrix (RTM) in Testing?

 How to Create Requirements Traceability Matrix (RTM)

-Advantage of Requirement Traceability Matrix
+Advantages of the Requirement Traceability Matrix

 • It confirms 100% test coverage